 - An impartial hearing in a timely fashion

 - Advance inspection of information to be used in your hearing

 - The opportunity to respond in person and provide your own account of what occurred

 - The opportunity to provide your own witnesses

-- A member of the College community to assist you as a procedural advocate
+- A member of the University community to assist you as a procedural advocate

 - Written notification of the outcome of your hearing

 Q: What are the possible outcomes of a hearing?